KarinaFed/anlp-lab2/README.md

 6. **Reviewer Agent:** Add an agent that reviews and improves responses before final output, ensuring consistency and quality across all interactions.

 7. **Better Tools:** Integrate more sophisticated tools:
-   - Web search for up-to-date information;
+   - Web search for up-to-date information
-   - Code analysis tools beyond simple execution;
+   - Code analysis tools beyond simple execution
-   - Documentation lookup for LangGraph/LangChain APIs.
+   - Documentation lookup for LangGraph/LangChain APIs

 8. **Planner-Executor Pattern:** Implement a more sophisticated planner-executor pattern for complex multi-step tasks that require decomposition and sequential execution.